Smart, Connected Products enable Digital Transformation but Entail Challenges

-The Consumer domain is characterized by the fact that after the sales and delivery phase the customer possesses the physical product and usually the producer hasn’t no physical access anymore.
+The Consumer domain is characterized by the fact that after the sales and delivery phase, the customer possesses the physical product and usually the producer has no physical access anymore.
 Thus, a remote device management is required to support ongoing usage and operation of the product including e.g. security updates, provisioning of new and enhanced functionality, customer support etc. The objectives within the Consumer domain are typically related to delivering value to an end user, responding to customer-specific requirements and providing sophisticated customer user experience and usability.
-Value propositions are focused on fighting against commoditization by making products smart (i.e. differentiate products and services) and transforming the customer engagement from one-time buy transaction to an ongoing service relationship.
+Value propositions are focused on fighting against commoditization by making products smart (i.e. differentiating products and services) and transforming the customer engagement from a one-time buy transaction to an ongoing service relationship.

 Within the Industrial Domain a customer can either possess or lease a physical product.
 If a service contract is established, the customer grants the product producer service-related physical assess to the product after the sales and delivery phase.
 Usually the physical products are already managed by existing SCADA/OT systems that are deployed at the customer’s site and implement a peripheral asset management capability.
 The products in the Industrial domain are embedded into the core business processes (e.g. manufacturing, supply chain, etc.) and therefore, require close integration with the existing back-end systems of an organization.
 The core business processes within the Industrial domain typically imply demanding non-functional requirements (e.g. performance, security and reliability) which apply to the smart, connected products too.
 The objectives within the Industrial domain are centered around optimizing the product usage and value chain, enabling the collaboration with partners and sharing of product data.
 The value propositions focus on improving output, utilization and efficiency of the products and increasing the efficiency and effectiveness of industrial business processes within and beyond a single organization.

 The Smart City domain is characterized by close collaboration and integration of citizens, municipalities, providers of public services and IT service providers.
-Typically multiple providers have to be integrated because they are commissioned and responsible for different parts of large system.
+Typically, multiple providers have to be integrated because they are commissioned and responsible for different parts of a large system.
 There is a strong focus on openness and interoperability in order to increase the flexibility and reuse of data, functions and features across all participants of the system.
-The products in context of the Smart City domain could be either existing resources of municipalities and providers of public services or newly deployed devices and sensors which provide data of the external environment.
+The products, in the context of the Smart City domain, could be either existing resources of municipalities and providers of public services or newly deployed devices and sensors which provide data of the external environment.
 The latter could require a remote device management to register and manage products and/or sensors along their life cycle.
 Depending on the use case there are specific requirements related to privacy, safety and reliability in the Smart City domain.
 The Smart City domain aims at increasing the value for the citizen and optimizing the usage of municipal resources.
 This can be achieved by different use cases which are based on the collaboration and data sharing of all involved parties in a Smart City context.

 Description of the Solution Architecture Blueprints